freedomofpress/securedrop/docs/backup_and_restore.rst

 ``sudo du -sh /var/lib/securedrop/store``.

 .. note:: Submissions are deleted asynchronously and one at a time, so if you
-          delete a lot of submissions through the Journalist Interface, it may take a while for all of the submissions to actually be deleted.
+          delete a lot of submissions through the *Journalist Interface*, it may take a while for all of the submissions to actually be deleted.
 This is especially true because SecureDrop uses ``srm`` to securely erase file submissions, which takes significantly more time than normal file